-Prior to founding Tomolla, Nate led business development efforts at Community Environmental Services (CES), a materials management-focused consulting group at Portland State University (PSU), where he added clients including Bonneville Power Administration, Nike, KEEN, New Seasons Market, Whole Foods, and Georgia Pacific, increasing private-sector revenue over three-fold.
+Prior to founding Tomolla, Nate led business development efforts at Community Environmental Services (CES), a materials management-focused consulting group at Portland State University (PSU).
+Here he added clients including Nike, KEEN, New Seasons Market, Whole Foods, and Georgia Pacific, and Bonneville Power Administration, increasing private-sector revenue over three-fold.
 From 2010-2012, Nate oversaw a sustainability-focused technical assistance team at Portland International Airport (PDX).
 Under his guidance, a successful new food donation program was launched and PDX reached record food waste recovery rates.
 Nate also led efforts to work with Starbucks to execute an innovative coffee cup recycling feasibility study and co-authored a Federal Aviation Administration (FAA) guidance document on improved sustainability standards for airports.
 Previously, Nate headed project development and marketing for EcoUrban, developers of the first LEED Certified Platinum residence in the Midwest.
-Here, Nate also initiated a public-private partnership to create a bicycle commuter station and early-stage planning for the National Blues Museum.
+Here, he also initiated a public-private partnership to create a bicycle commuter station and early-stage planning for the National Blues Museum.
 Nate’s formative years were spent at Great Outdoors Colorado (GOCO), a public trust fund that has allocated $825 million to conservation projects since 1992.
 Here, he worked with land trusts, and state, local, and the federal government to create partnerships and drive media towards open space preservation, wildlife protection, and cultural heritage initiatives.

 Nate holds a BA from Washington University in St. Louis and an MBA from Portland State University.